Updated: Feb 23, 2022

 I’ve spent too many days wrapped in this skin, being unforgiving of my own mistakes.
 My internal attitude that I was disposable, it seems to be contagious and I believe I’ve figured out the mechanics of how it spreads.
 So for me, that automatically means sharing so that others can break both the chains that keep them from forgiving themselves, and those that restrain us from forgiving others.

-Too many humans walk, talk and act in judgement of others, so much so that they purposefully damage those others they can’t approve of.
-Neither God, Jesus or the Bible will truly say that people have the right to judge and punish.
-In fact, after over 1,200 hours of education and 21+ years of working with children and families; I can safely say, you don’t destroy people to solve social disfunction, you destroy bad behavior.
+Too many humans walk, talk and act in judgement of others; so much so that they purposefully damage those others they can’t approve of.
+God and Christ are very clear; we do not have the right to judge and punish other people.
+In fact, after over 1,200 hours of education and 25+ years of working with children and families; I can safely say, you don’t destroy people to solve social disfunction, you destroy bad behavior.
 The only way to do that is to educate, to combat the bad information with the good.

 This set of articles is designed for just that, education, to help others see that we’re all forgivable in God’s eyes.
 It’s also charged with the task of helping others understand how and why.